Block Island Wind Farm Now Fully Permitted

 Block Island Wind Farm remains on track to be nation’s first offshore wind farm;

 Construction activities continue – “steel in water” expected by summer 2015.

-Providence, R.I. – February 14, 2014 – Deepwater Wind today announced the selection of industry leader Fred.
-Olsen Windcarrier to provide the vessel for the turbine installation at the Block Island Wind Farm, a project that remains on track to be among the nation’s first offshore wind farms.
+Providence, R.I. – September 5, 2014 – Deepwater Wind today received the final federal approval needed to build the Block Island Wind Farm – a project that remains on-track to be the nation’s first offshore wind farm.

 The project’s lead federal permitting agency, the U.S. Army Corps of Engineers (ACORE), has granted its approval of the Block Island Wind Farm.

 With ACORE’s permit, the Block Island Wind Farm has now been completely reviewed, and approved, by 11 state and federal agencies: